damalis/full-stack-apache2-lumen-for-everyone-with-docker-compose/README.md

 ### Website

-You should see the "Welcome!
-You have successfully installed the Fuel PHP Framework." page in your browser.
+You should see the "Lumen (9.1.4) (Laravel Components ^9.21)" page in your browser.
 If not, please check if your PHP installation satisfies Lumen's requirements.

 ```
 https://example.com